S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 Project steering

-Managers specializing in project management are responsible for coordinating and supervising data collectionas well as analyze.
+Senior managers specialising in project management are responsible for coordinating and supervising data collection, as well as analysing

 With an agile method centered on people and communication, they are also responsible for defining a strategic planto achieve the objectives assigned to each project, within a given budget and a precise operational schedule.